 What to do in Copacabana Bolivia?

-1. Hike to the summit of Cerro Calvario | Best things to do in Copacabana Bolivia
+Hike to the summit of Cerro Calvario, one of the best things to do in Copacabana Bolivia

-2. Relax and have a meal at La Cupula
+Relax and have a meal at La Cupula

-3. Go local on the boulevard and enjoy a boat tour
+Go local on the boulevard and enjoy a boat tour

 One of the best things to do in Copacabana Bolivia in the weekends, is to stroll around the boulevard.
-As Copacabana is the weekend destination for Bolivians, it is a nice way to immerse into local life.
-The local food stalls are the most popular places to get dinner.
-Car trunks have turned into picnic sites with sound systems.
-You’ll see boats shaped like ducks and swans on the lake.
-One of the best things to do in Copacabana Bolivia in weekends, is to take a seat on the promenade and have a chat with a local family.
-Before you know it, you’ll be sitting like a real local in a duck boat on the Titicaca Lake.
+As Copacabana is the weekend destination for Bolivians, it is the perfect place to immerse into local life.
+You’ll see car trunks turn into picnic sites, with loud sound systems.
+There are boats, shaped like ducks and swans, sailing on the lake.
+And the food stalls are a popular dinner hotspot for locals.
+Don’t forget to take a seat on the promenade and have a chat with a family.
+You’ll be sitting in one of the boats together with a family, before you know.

-4. Visit Catedral Virgen de la Candelaria | What to do in Copacabana Bolivia
+Visit Catedral Virgen de la Candelaria

-One of the things to do in Copacabana Bolivia is to visit the Catedral Virgen de la Candelaria.
-This icon of the city is a huge white cathedral in Moorish style, where the Virgen de la Candelaria is located.
+One of the best cultural things to do in Copacabana Bolivia, is to visit the Catedral Virgen de la Candelaria.
+This white cathedral, built in Moorish style, is the icon of the city and the place where the Virgen de la Candelaria is located.
 Several miracles have been attributed to this holy virgin.
 As a result, Copacabana became an important place of pilgrimage.
-In February, on Good Friday and on Independence Day, countless people come to Copacabana to honor “Virgen de la Guadalupe”, the patron saint of Copacabana.
+In February, on Good Friday and on Independence Day, countless people come to Copacabana to honor the patron saint of Copacabana.
 Outside the square, you’ll find numerous market stalls with religious souvenirs of La Virgen de la Candelaria.

-Visit Isla del Sol | Best things to do in Copacabana Bolivia
+Visit Isla del Sol | Top things to do in Copacabana Bolivia

 When you’re in Copacabana, you should visit Isla del Sol, the island of the sun.
-This is for sure one of the best things to do when you are traveling to or from Copacabana.
 The island is about 1.5 hours by boat from Copacabana.
-Here you can go for amazing walks and enjoy a 360-degree view over the Titicaca Lake and the mighty peaks of the Andes.
-You can also visit some remains of Inca ruins.
-You could go on a day trip, but it’s more fun to stay overnight and enjoy the islands tranquillity.
+On the island, you can go for amazing walks and enjoy a 360-degree view over the Titicaca Lake and the mighty peaks of the Andes.
+Along the way, you will pass remains of former Inca structures.
+It is possible to go on a day trip, but it is recommend to stay overnight and enjoy the islands tranquillity.

-One of the best things to do in Copacabana Bolivia is to join Independence day.
-My last visit to Copacabana was during Independence Day.
+One of the best things to do in Copacabana Bolivia in August is to experience Independence day.
 What an experience!
-Hundreds of people climbed Cerro Calvario and stood in line for hours, to honor the holy virgin.
-Shamans were around to provide spiritual cleansings.
-And countless vendors adorned their stalls with offerings and alasitas; small replicas of houses, cars, and money, hoping that it will manifest in real life.
-Along the water, cars were blessed using garlands, flags, and decorations.
-Independence Day in Bolivia takes place on August 6, so make sure you include this day in your itinerary.
-Don’t forget to book your stay in advance, as hotels will be crowded.
+Hundreds of people hike the Cerro Calvario and stand in line for hours, to honor the holy virgin.
+Shamans are around to provide spiritual cleansings.
+And countless vendors adorn their stalls with offerings and alasitas; small replicas of houses, cars, and money, hoping that it will manifest in real life.
+Along the water, cars are decorated with flags and colorful decorations.

 Traveling from Bolivia to Peru? or Copacabana to La Paz?